 Other aspects of the therapy process may make you upset and anxious

 Therapy can be a very positive experience, but it doesn't always go that way.
-Negative things can happen while you're in counseling that directly make you anxious.
-Some people also have a tendency to morph their other unpleasant emotions into feelings of anxiety.
+Unpleasant things can happen while you're in counseling that directly make you anxious.
+Some people also have a tendency to morph their other upsetting emotions into feelings of anxiety.
 So an experience that initially causes disappointment or confusion will add to their stress levels.
 Here are some examples:

 - The cost of therapy is a financial strain